bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-5.md

 ## In between data and maps are people.
-* Data can never become a map all by themselves.
-* Any given data set could produce many different maps.

 ![](https://i.imgur.com/LezjKov.png)
 **An illustration of the human role in data analysis, Tess McCann (2021).**

+* Data can never become a map all by itself.
+* Any given data set could produce many different maps.
 * **Cartographers** have power over how we see data.
 * It's important to look at the data behind the mapp; how did the cartographer analyze and (mis)represent the data?
 * What kind of arguments do each of these maps make?
 What do you, as the mapreader, take away from each map?

 ![reference link](https://fedora.digitalcommonwealth.org/fedora/objects/commonwealth:3x8177423/datastreams/access800/content)